SModelS/smodels/notes.md

     <img src="PVinfoStep1.png" alt="Diagrams for step" width=65% height=45% />
   </p>

-  * Include limits from vectorlike quarks to the database
+  * Include limits for vectorlike quarks to the database